fluendo/fluster/README.md

 ```

 4. Run the test suite (or a number of them) for all decoders (or a number of
    them).
-By default, decoder tests are run in parallel.
-By default fluster uses the same
+By default, decoder tests are run in parallel using the same
-   amount of parallel jobs as number of cores, but it can be configured using
+   amount of jobs as number of cores, but it can be configured using
    the `-j` option.
 You can pass `-d` to filter only the decoders that you want
    to run, `-ts` for the test suites and `-tv` for the test vectors.
 Examples: